Bastedru/low-latency-experiments/README.md

 3. Server reactor : Linux implementation uses edge triggered epoll , whereas Windows one uses select.
 Note that Windows select has a limitation of 64 file descriptors.

+Note : Max number epoll events and epoll timeout is important for long running tests.
+If not set accordingly, client automation will receive socket error code 104 : Connection reset by peer.